samuelkurdz/financial-assets/README.md

 ### *Installation from Browser:*
 1. Open Browser: Navigate to the Financial Asset Viewer application using any web browser on your Android device.

-2. Add to Home Screen: Tap on the browser's menu options (typically represented by three dots) and select `Add to Home Screen`, `Install App` or `Install Financial Asset Viewer.`.
+2. Add to Home Screen: If install App popup is not displayed, tap on the browser's menu options (typically represented by three dots) and select `Add to Home Screen`, `Install App` or `Install Financial Asset Viewer.`.
-This action will create a shortcut icon on your device's home screen for quick access to the application.
+This action will create an app icon on your device's home screen or apps menu for quick access to the application.

 3. Launch Application: Once added to the home screen, tap on the Financial Asset Viewer icon to launch the application.
 The application will open in full-screen mode, providing a native app-like experience.